Do I Qualify?

 If You Experienced a Job Loss or Furlough

-If you experienced a substantial loss of income since February 29, 2020 because you lost your job or were furloughed, you may qualify for the EBB Program.
+If you experienced a substantial loss of income since February 29, 2020 because you lost your job (including if you lost your business) or were furloughed, you may qualify for the EBB Program.

-You will have to show proof of the job loss or furlough, like a termination letter or furlough notice, as well as proof of your total income, like a tax return or official documentation containing income information when you apply for the EBB Program.
+You will have to show proof of the job loss (including business closure or bankruptcy) or furlough, like a termination letter or furlough notice, as well as proof of your total income, like a tax return or official documentation containing income information when you apply for the EBB Program.
 To qualify in this way, your total household income in 2020 must be at or below $99,000 (for single tax filers) and $198,000 (for joint tax filers).

 Are you ready to get started with the Emergency Broadband Benefit Program?